brian6484/brian6484.github.io/_posts/java/2022-12-10-javathread.md

 Advantages:
 * Increased system resource efficiency: Reduced system calls for creating processes and allocating resources.
 * Reduced system processing cost: Reduced system resource consumption (memory sharing outside of Stack).
 Context switching is fast because the amount of work between threads is small (only stack is processed)
-* Simple communication method: Less communication burden because threads within a process share all memory except stack
+* Simple communication method, shortened response time: Less communication burden because threads within a process share all memory except stack
 Disadvantages:
 * Debugging tricky
 * In the case of multi-threading, synchronization problems may occur